qingsonglv/qingsonglv.github.io/about.md

 # About Me

-I am an undergraduate student in Beijing Normal University.
-I will be a Master student in Tsinghua University in September, 2019, advised by professor [Jie Tang](http://keg.cs.tsinghua.edu.cn/jietang/).
+I am a first year Master student in Tsinghua University advised by professor [Jie Tang](http://keg.cs.tsinghua.edu.cn/jietang/).
+For work, I enjoy tackling with the hardest things.
+For life, I am trying to explore new possibilities.

 ## Experiences